obrebskim/Tournament-maker-front/README.md

 Create a new tournament.
-Displaying tumbnails of existing tournaments on the home page, Watching the tournament on a dedicated subpage.
+Displaying tumbnails of existing tournaments on the home page, By default there are no tumbnails only hard coded elements of webpage.
+First of all you should go to creator section and create tournament.
+Watching the tournament on a dedicated subpage.

 ### Upcomeing Features